Skip to main content

 1. Business-activity screen

 Companies whose core revenue comes from prohibited activities are excluded outright.
 This typically rules out conventional banking and interest-based lending, alcohol, tobacco, gambling, pork, adult content, and similar sectors.
+This step is usually black-and-white: a liquor company or a conventional bank is out, regardless of how healthy its balance sheet looks.

 2. Financial-ratio screen